-In some cases, those methods have changed from year to year, causing an institution’s ranking to rise or fall with little change in the underlying data.
-Prospective students and parents should consider rankings in that context, and look beyond them to the university’s academic program, culture and opportunities for enrichment.
-A successful education depends more on finding an institution that best fits a student’s needs and goals than upon any statistical formula.
+Fundamentally, a ranking of schools is an opinion.
+It is among the many sources of information that students and families can use for comparative insights into different schools.
+At UChicago, we have long encouraged families to approach rankings with their own critical thinking and look beyond them to the fundamentals of a university’s academic program, culture and opportunities for enrichment.
+A successful education depends more on finding an institution that meets a student’s individual needs and goals than upon any statistical formula.